spire-io/spire.io.py/README.markdown

     channel2 = session2.channel('foo', 'the foo channel')
     channel2.subscribe() # => 'What hath Shark wrought?'

-You can also assign listener blocks to a subscription which will be called with each message received:
+You can also assign listener blocks to a subscription which will be called with each message received. `async`=True indicates your system has libevent/gevent installed for evented callbacks.

-    client3 = spire.Client(async=False, key=key) # key is your account key
+    client3 = spire.Client(async=True, key=key) # key is your account key
     session3 = client3.session()
     channel3 = session3.channel('foo', 'the foo channel')